What are online games?

 Most games have an age rating based on their themes.
 Games with violent and sexual content will have a higher rating.
 The age rating system is provided by PEGI and gives an overview of individual games which can help you to decide if it's appropriate.
 The ratings don't include communication features, so a game with a low age rating may let children speak to people they don't know.

-It can be difficult to keep up with the privacy and security settings of the latest games, but some games let players turn off communications features, mute voice chat and report other plays who behave inappropiately.
+It can be difficult to keep up with the privacy and security settings of the latest games, but some games let players turn off communications features, mute voice chat and report other plays who behave inappropriately.

-All major games consoles have settings that prevent children from finding inappropiate games.
+All major games consoles have settings that prevent children from finding inappropriate games.
 You can set limits on how long a young person can play, and prevent them from speaking to unknown players.
 It's a good idea to explore these settings before your child plays the game.

 Talk to your child about staying safe online.
 Take an interest in the games they're playing and see if you can play them together and agree which ones are appropriate.